Contents

 Investing in green infrastructure is the kind of ambitious and systemic change we need, and it is an achievable goal when broken down into sections, and bolstered by comprehensive strategic planning and performance measurement.

-Financing sustainability and city leadership
+Financing climate action sustainability and city leadership

 Balancing ambition and economic feasibility is another key element of a strong climate action plan.
 Decarbonizing the economy—transitioning to a low-carbon based energy economy—can be perceived as a high-risk economic activity.
 The problem is, climate change is already accounting for huge portions of economic devastation.
 Climate action failure is listed by the World Economic Forum as the most impactful long-term risk facing the world.
 Based on this assessment, the pros of making the changes vastly outweigh the cons.
 And sometimes, you just need a leader to take the plunge, in order to demonstrate the benefits.